 Nowhere near New England?
 Try the Windy City.
 The Chicago Architecture Foundation River Cruise, a guided boat tour that floats past dozens of the city’s key architectural landmarks, is the perfect combination of cultural education and al fresco entertainment.
 Did we mention there’s a bar onboard?

-Take a break from tech
+Take a break from tech in the Grand Canyon

 We know: you need a break from your iPhone.
 But cutting back on 24/7 connectivity requires serious discipline.
 A simple solution is to go someplace where there’s no reception – where you’re forced (ahem, free) to simply enjoy your surroundings without Instagramming the scenery or texting pictures to your mom.